cakephp/docs/en/controllers/middleware.rst

     use Cake\Http\Middleware\HttpsEnforcerMiddleware;

-    // GET requests will be automatically redirect to HTTPS if they
-    // are created with HTTP.
+    // Always raise an exception and never redirect.
     $https = new HttpsMiddleware([
-        'redirect' => true,
+        'redirect' => false,
     ]);

-    // Send a 301 status code when redirecting
+    // Send a 302 status code when redirecting
     $https = new HttpsMiddleware([
         'redirect' => true,
-        'statusCode' => 301,
+        'statusCode' => 302,
     ]);

     // Send additional headers in the redirect response.
     $https = new HttpsMiddleware([
-        'redirect' => true,
         'headers' => ['X-Https-Upgrade', => true],
     ]);